 ‘Chosen People’ of our era include white evangelicals.
 They dream of rebuilding their U.S. Empire.
-U.S. King Donald has defeated their multicultural liberal enemies and furthered the dream of rebuilding their white supremacist empire.
-Donald is thus contrived as an agent of Yahweh, a modern-day Cyrus.
-For white evangelicals, ‘It is the Lord who arms you Donald, though you know me not.’
-For Donald’s help to the ‘Chosen People’ in rebuilding their U.S. Empire he is acclaimed a great leader.
+U.S. King Donald has defeated their multicultural liberal enemies and furthered their dream of rebuilding their white supremacist empire.
+Donald is believed an agent of Yahweh, a modern-day Cyrus, ‘It is the Lord who arms you Donald, though you know me not.’
+For Donald’s help in rebuilding their U.S. Empire white evangelicals acclaim him a great leader.
 White evangelicals do not acclaim Jesus as a great leader.
-Like the Herodians, white evangelicals know Jesus does not enable them to rebuild their U.S. Empire.
-Also like the Herodians, white evangelicals intend to do Jesus and the Community of God harm.
-Their harm includes misinterpreting the Herodian Jesus exchange to favor empire.
-The harm includes asking Herodian questions to trap peacemakers.
-For example, ‘Is it lawful to kill black men or not, unless you want white suburban housewives raped in their neighborhoods and their businesses set afire?’
-(As if white supremacists do not rape).
-Is it lawful to separate families and cage immigrant children or not, unless you want foreign criminals roaming the streets?
-(As if all people do not bear the image of God).
-Is it lawful to suppress the vote and enable interference in an election or not, unless you want socialists and communists taking over the country?
-(As if empire taking over is not their ultimate value.)
-Peacemakers can speak truth about crime, policing, immigration, elections, and more.
-Like Jesus, current peacemakers know something evil / adversarial, is intended by modern day Herodians.
-White evangelicals are telling us, like their ancestors were telling Jesus – we will harm you, have a hand in your murder, and we will rebuild our empire on your graves.
-Like the Herodians, white evangelicals are themselves possessed, bearing in their behavior the image of a false god, Caesar Trump.
-We can repeat the Gospel exchange, ‘Why are you testing us, you hypocrites?’
+Like the Herodians, white evangelicals know the peacemaker Jesus does not enable them to rebuild their U.S. Empire.
+Also like the Herodians, white evangelicals plot to do harm to Jesus and the Community of God.
+They thus tend to like question-answer traps; ‘Is it lawful to kill black men or do you want white suburban housewives raped in their neighborhoods?’
+(As if rape is not a crime committed by men – of all colors) Is it lawful to separate families and cage immigrant children or do you want foreign criminals roaming the streets?
+(As if other people we judge as foreigners do not bear the image of God).
+Is it lawful to suppress the vote and enable interference in an election or do you want socialists and communists taking over our country?
+(As if empire is not taking over our conscience.).
+Peacemakers can speak the truth about male crime, dehumanization, and conscience as well as policing, immigration, elections, and more.
+Like Jesus, current peacemakers know something evil/adversarial is being plotted by modern day Herodians, white evangelicals.
+Like their ancestors were telling Jesus, they too are telling us – we will harm you.
+We will have a hand in your murder and we will rebuild our empire on your graves.
+Like the Herodians, white evangelicals are possessed, bearing in their behavior the image of a false God, Caesar Trump.
+We can repeat Jesus’ reply, ‘Why are you testing us, you hypocrites?’
 ‘The image you bear is Caesar’s.’
-Why have you submitted to this ruler when you claim to belong to Christ?

 “Cowardice asks the question – is it safe?
 Expediency asks the question – is it politic?
 Vanity asks the question – is it popular?
 But conscience asks the question – is it right?
 And there comes a time when one must take a position that is neither safe, nor politic, nor popular; but one must take it because it is right.”
 (Dr. Martin Luther King Jr.)